Bridge Workshop FAQ’s

 Will transportation be provided?

-Students are responsible of providing their own transportation to WSU Pullman.
+Students are responsible for providing their own transportation to and from the WSU Pullman campus.

 Will parents participate?

-The Bridge program is specifically designed with the success of the students in mind.
-Unlike the New Coug Orientation, which includes programming designed for parents, the Bridge program for LSAMP does not have a parental component.
+The Bridge Workshop is specifically designed to support the success of new WSU students as they begin to enter a new phase of independence in life that comes with navigating a college education.
+While New Coug Orientation includes programming designed for parents, the Bridge Workshop does not have a parental component.

 What is expected of student participation?

-Full participation is expected unless prior arrangements have been made with the Bridge Workshop LSAMP directors.
+Full participation is expected unless prior arrangements have been made with the Bridge Workshop director.

 What if I need accommodations?

-Please contact our Bridge Workshop Staff via email at wsu.lsamp@wsu.edu or by phone at (509) 335-3347.
-They will get in contact with the WSU Access Center to better assist your needs.
+Please contact our Bridge Workshop staff via email at wsu.lsamp@wsu.edu.
+A representative will get in contact with the WSU Access Center to better meet your needs.

 What food will be covered at the Bridge Workshop?